-You are cordially invited to attend the 2022 Annual Meeting of Stockholders of Cyclacel Pharmaceuticals, Inc. (the "Company") to be held at 10:00 a.m., E.D.T., on June 14, 2022.
-As a result of the public health and travel risks and concerns due to the COVID-19 pandemic, this year's annual meeting will be held via live audio webcast on the internet.
-You will be able to participate, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/CYCC2022.
-You will not be able to attend the annual meeting physically.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders of Cyclacel Pharmaceuticals, Inc. (the "Company") to be held at 12:00 p.m., E.D.T., on June 13, 2023.
+We have decided to hold this year's annual meeting via live audio webcast on the internet.
+We believe hosting a virtual annual meeting enables greater stockholder attendance and participation from any location around the world, improves meeting efficiency and our ability to communicate effectively with our stockholders, and reduces the cost and environmental impact of our annual meeting.
+You will be able to attend the annual meeting, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/CYCC2023.
+You will not be able to attend the annual meeting in person.